marialpaz/project_lifestyle/README.md

 By doing that, we can affirm that the proportion of men and women under much stress in both groups are not very different.

-Another feature we explored was the "bmi_range" which is the body mass index and is represented by two classes: below 25 and above 25.
+Another feature explored was the "bmi_range" which is the body mass index and is represented by two classes: below 25 and above 25.
 First, let's see if they are balanced or not.

 <p align="center">
 <img src="bmi-balance.png" width="350" height="360"/>
 </p>

+Even thought most declared to belong to class 1 (below 25), there is not a high imbalance between them.

 ## 4. Data preparation

+Aiming to run a machine learning for this dataset, some data preparation is needed.
+For example, the columns "daily_stress", "todo_completed", "sufficient_income", "age" and  "gender" are categorical features, thus let's turn them into dummy variables.

 ## 5. Machine leaning modelling

 [back to top](#table-of-contents)